re:Invent 2024

 Begin building an LLMOps platform that can automate and operationalize LLM models from data preparation to prompt engineering and model fine tuning.

-In my last post, I presented a reference architecture for building end-to-end MLOps solutions on AWS based on the SageMaker ecosystem.
+In my last post, I presented a reference architecture for building end-to-end MLOps solutions on AWS based on the SageMaker AI ecosystem.
 With the emergence of the Large Language Models (LLMs), enterprises are eager to adopt the latest AI advances to transform their business.

 To succeed with generative AI, it is crucial to design a cost-effective, scalable, differentiated, and well-governed solution to manage the model lifecycle and account for the rapid pace of change.
 Enterprises need to leverage their substantial private data to tailor these applications for their specialized domain and competitive advantages.
 Seamlessly and efficiently integrating all of these concerns can be a complex undertaking, but this post will give the reader actionable advice to begin building their LLMOps platform.